Harry Houdini: Personal life

-Houdini became an active Freemason and was a member of St. Cecile Lodge No. 568 in New York City.
+Houdini became an active Freemason and was a member of St Cecile Lodge No. 568 in New York City.

-In 1904, Houdini bought a New York City townhouse at 278 West 113th Street in Harlem.
-He paid US$25,000 for the five-level, 6,008-square-foot house, which was built in 1895, and lived in it with his wife Bess, and various other relatives until his death in 1926.
-In March 2018, it sold for $3.6 million.
+In 1904 Houdini bought a New York City townhouse at 278 West 113th Street in Harlem.
+He paid US$25,000 for the five-level, 6,008-square-foot house, which was built in 1895, and lived in it with his wife, Bess, and various other relatives until his death in 1926.
+In March 2018 it sold for $3.6 million.
 A plaque affixed to the building by the Historical Landmark Preservation Center reads, "The magician lived here from 1904 to 1926 collecting illusions, theatrical memorabilia, and books on psychic phenomena and magic."

-In 1919, Houdini moved to Los Angeles to film.
-He resided in 2435 Laurel Canyon Boulevard, a house of his friend and business associate Ralph M. Walker, who owned both sides of the street, 2335 and 2400, the latter address having a pool where Houdini practiced his water escapes.
-2400 Laurel Canyon Boulevard, previously numbered 2398, is presently known as The Houdini Estate, thus named in the honor of Houdini's time there, the same estate where Bess Houdini threw a party for 500 magicians years after his death.
-After decades of abandonment, the estate was acquired in 2006 by José Luis Nazar, a Chilean/American citizen who has restored it to its former splendor.
+In 1919 Houdini moved to Los Angeles to film.
+He resided at 2435 Laurel Canyon Boulevard, a house of his friend and business associate Ralph M. Walker, who owned both sides of the street, 2335 and 2400, the latter address having a pool where Houdini practiced his water escapes.
+2400 Laurel Canyon Boulevard, previously numbered 2398, is currently known as The Houdini Estate, thus named in honor of Houdini's time there, the same estate as where Bess Houdini threw a party for 500 magicians years after his death.
+After decades of abandonment the estate was acquired in 2006 by José Luis Nazar, a Chilean/American citizen who has restored it to its former splendor.

 In 1918, he registered for selective service as Harry Handcuff Houdini.